 Shea butter is still a great skincare ingredient but we now choose not to use it so that our customers with a nut allergy can be confident in using our products.

-- Shea butter comes from the nut of the karite tree which grows wild in areas of West Africa
+- Shea butter is dairy free as it comes from the nut of the karite tree which grows wild in areas of West Africa

 - It contains cinnamic acid, a naturally occurring substance that helps protect the skin from harmful UV rays

 - Shea butter has a high level of stearic and oleic acid, fatty acids which help maintain moisture and elasticity in the skin